News from Engage, the Momentum Blog:

 To be eligible, you must:

-- Be a Canadian citizen, permanent resident or Convention refugee (protected person),
+- Be a permanent resident, Canadian citizen, provincial nominee* or aprotected person;

-- Have worked in another country in the field you wish to return to (this program is not designed to help you learn a new career),
+- Have worked in another country in the field you wish to return to;

-- Complete an application and satisfy all requirements of the Loan Review Committee.
+- Complete an application and satisfy all requirements of the Loan Review Team.

 What can I use the money for: